unartig/sepsis_osc/typst/main_thesis.typ

 Afterward, the transient and temporal behavior of the metrics $s^ot$ and $R^ot$ is for the same parameterization, as well as the introduction of the $beta, sigma$ phase space of these metrics.

 In @fig:snap snapshots of the system variables are shown for different parameterization, differing only in the choice $beta$ and $sigma$, configurations A, B, C and D are listed in @tab:siminit, other parameters are shared between the configurations and are stated in @tab:init.
-Each configuration is expected to represent a single patient state.
+Each configuration is expected to represent the current physiological state a single patient.

 All following results are for a system with $N=200$ oscillators, and snapshots taken at time $t=2000$, the end of the integration time, and show the stationary values at that time point.